KrishnaBiniwale/Website/README.md

 # Website
-This is a personal portfolio website that displays many of the projects I have completed and skills that I have acquired.
+This is a personal portfolio website that displays many of the projects I've completed and skills that I have acquired.

 [Website Link](https://krishnabiniwale.github.io/)